 Ashbourne College has successfully offered A level retake courses and one year A level courses since its inception more than thirty years ago.

 Most universities will regard a decision to retake as a sign of determination, perseverance and ambition.
-Nonetheless, any student considering a retake should ask the relevant university faculty to confirm that a re-application will be welcome and to specify the grades that might now be required.
+Nonetheless, any student considering retaking their A levels should ask the relevant university faculty to confirm that a re-application will be welcome and to specify the grades that might now be required.